Ross Russell Trust

 • Poverty relief - Prevention or relief of poverty

-• Religious activities - Supporting churches and faith-based organizations
+• Religious activities - Supporting churches and faith-based organisations

 • Arts, culture, heritage, and science